kubeedge/kubeedge/docs/setup/kubeedge_configure.md

     + `kubeedge/pause-arm64:3.1` for arm64 arch
     + `kubeedge/pause:3.1` for x86 arch

-4. Check whether the cert files for `edgehub.websocket.certfile` and `edgehub.websocket.keyfile`  exist.

-5. Check whether the cert files for `edgehub.quic.certfile` ,`edgehub.quic.keyfile` and `edgehub.quic.cafile` exist.
-If those files do not exist, you need to copy them from the cloud side.
+2. Check whether the cert files for `modules.edgehub.tlsCaFile` and `modules.edgehub.tlsCertFile` and `modules.edgehub.tlsPrivateKeyFile` exists.
+If those files not exist, you need to copy them from cloud side.

-6. Most importantly, Replace `edge-node` with edge node name in edge.yaml for the below fields :
-    + `websocket:URL`

-        ```yaml
-        url: wss://0.0.0.0:10000/e632aba927ea4ac2b575ec1603d56f10/edge-node/events
-        ```
-    + `controller:node-id`
-        ```yaml
-        controller:
-        node-id: edge-node
-        ```
-    + `edged:hostname-override`
-        ```yaml
-        edged:
-        register-node-namespace: default
-        hostname-override: edge-node
-        ```
+3. Update the IP address and port of the KubeEdge Master in the `modules.edgehub.websocket.server` and `modules.edgehub.quic.server` field.
+You need set cloudcore ip address.

-7. Configure the desired container runtime to be used as either docker or remote (for all CRI based runtimes including containerd).
+4. Configure the desired container runtime to be used as either docker or remote (for all CRI based runtimes including containerd).
 If this parameter is not specified docker runtime will be used by default

     ```yaml
     runtime-type: docker
     ```

     or

     ```yaml
     runtime-type: remote
     ```

-8. If your runtime-type is remote, specify the following parameters for remote/CRI based runtimes
+5. If your runtime-type is remote, specify the following parameters for remote/CRI based runtimes

     ```yaml
-    remote-runtime-endpoint: /var/run/containerd/containerd.sock
+    remoteRuntimeEndpoint: /var/run/containerd/containerd.sock
-    remote-image-endpoint: /var/run/containerd/containerd.sock
+    remoteImageEndpoint: /var/run/containerd/containerd.sock
-    runtime-request-timeout: 2
+    runtimeRequestTimeout: 2
-    podsandbox-image: k8s.gcr.io/pause
+    podSandboxImage: k8s.gcr.io/pause
     kubelet-root-dir: /var/run/kubelet/
     ```

 #### Configuring MQTT mode

 The Edge part of KubeEdge uses MQTT for communication between deviceTwin and devices.
 KubeEdge supports 3 MQTT modes:

-internalMqttMode: internal mqtt broker is enabled.
++ internalMqttMode: internal mqtt broker is enabled.
-bothMqttMode: internal as well as external broker are enabled.
++ bothMqttMode: internal as well as external broker are enabled.
-externalMqttMode: only external broker is enabled.
++ externalMqttMode: only external broker is enabled.

 Use mode field in edge.yaml to select the desired mode.

 To use KubeEdge in double mqtt or external mode, you need to make sure that mosquitto or emqx edge is installed on the edge node as an MQTT Broker.